Synchrotron: Types

-A cyclic collider is also a combination of different accelerator types, including two intersecting storage rings and the respective pre-accelerators.

 Principle of operation

 The synchrotron evolved from the cyclotron, the first cyclic particle accelerator.
 While a classical cyclotron uses both a constant guiding magnetic field and a constant-frequency electromagnetic field (and is working in classical approximation), its successor, the isochronous cyclotron, works by local variations of the guiding magnetic field, adapting to the increasing relativistic mass of particles during acceleration.

 In a synchrotron, this adaptation is done by variation of the magnetic field strength in time, rather than in space.
 For particles that are not close to the speed of light, the frequency of the applied electromagnetic field may also change to follow their non-constant circulation time.
 By increasing these parameters accordingly as the particles gain energy, their circulation path can be held constant as they are accelerated.
 This allows the vacuum chamber for the particles to be a large thin torus, rather than a disk as in previous, compact accelerator designs.
 Also, the thin profile of the vacuum chamber allowed for a more efficient use of magnetic fields than in a cyclotron, enabling the cost-effective construction of larger synchrotrons.

 While the first synchrotrons and storage rings like the Cosmotron and ADA strictly used the toroid shape, the strong focusing principle independently discovered by Ernest Courant et al. and Nicholas Christofilos allowed the complete separation of the accelerator into components with specialized functions along the particle path, shaping the path into a round-cornered polygon.
 Some important components are given by radio frequency cavities for direct acceleration, dipole magnets (bending magnets) for deflection of particles (to close the path), and quadrupole / sextupole magnets for beam focusing.